sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-create-customer/cp-mobile-dev-kit-create-customer.md

 1. Right-click the **Pages** folder | **MDK: New Page** | **Form Cell** | **Next**.

     <!-- border -->![MDK](img-1.1.png)

-    >A Form Cell Page is suitable for pages that generate new objects or modify existing objects.
-It includes a form cell container by default.
-You can add form sections, multiple containers or action controls to this page.
-Under each container section, you can add various container items.

-    >You can find more details about [Form Cell page](https://help.sap.com/doc/f53c64b93e5140918d676b927a3cd65b/Cloud/en-US/docs-en/guides/features/fiori-ui/mdk/formcell-page.html).

 2. In the **Base Information** step, enter the page **Name** as `Customers_Create` and click **Finish** to complete the page creation wizard.

     <!-- border -->![MDK](img-1.2.png)